By: M Selvarasu, LEAD consultancy & Engineering Services(India)Pvt.Ltd

 • Use automatic controls to turn off lights when not in use

-• Maximise the benefit of day lighting by choosing higher VLT>0.45 for North
+• Maximise the benefit of daylighting by choosing a higher VLT>0.45 for North

 The principle behind shading is to mitigate solar heat gain by reducing the amount of sunlight transmitted into the building.
 This can reduce maximum peak demand power for cooling equipped with manually controlled blinds, light shelves, overhangs and lighting controls.

-To understand how shading plays crucial role in optimizing solar gains, shading analysis has to be carried out.
-Higher depth shading devices may not be required in few cases.
+To understand how shading plays a crucial role in optimizing solar gains, shading analysis has to be carried out.
+Higher-depth shading devices may not be required in a few cases.
 Shading optimisation is possible by doing shading analysis in the design stage itself.

-The east side glazing is critical at morning hours.
+The east side glazing is critical in the morning hours.
 Low SHGC low VLT glass coupled with shading device is a good option for the east façade to reduce the solar gains and direct solar radiation.
-West façade, post 3:00 P.M. is difficult to shade fully, hence low SHGC low VLT glass coupled with shading device is a good option to reduce the solar gains and direct solar radiation.
-North façade is generally self shaded and no exterior shading is required for the glazing.
+West façade, post 3:00 P.M. is difficult to shade fully, hence low SHGC low VLT glass coupled with the shading device is a good option to reduce the solar gains and direct solar radiation.
+North façade is generally self-shaded and no exterior shading is required for the glazing.

 The simplest method to maximise daylight within a space is to increase the glazing area.
 However, three glass characteristics need to be understood to optimise a fenestration system [Table 4]